Recycling at Home

 - Clear fruit and vegetable containers.

-- Margarine, cottage cheese, cream cheese and other tubs.
+- Margarine, cottage cheese, cream cheese, yogurt and other tubs.

-- Yogurt pudding and fruit cups – no foil lids.
+- Yogurt, pudding and fruit cups – no lids.

 Boxes and cardboard tubes

-- Delivery pizza boxes – no food or grease.
+- Pizza delivery boxes – no food or grease.

 Office and mail